|

 under the provisions of the Book of Order.

-Lord's Supper in accordance with the
+serving of the Lord's Supper in accordance

-principles of the Directory for Worship
+with the principles of the Directory for Worship

-They have power to establish plans
+The Governing bodies have power to establish

-and rules for worship, mission, government,
+plans and rules for worship, mission, government,

 and discipline of the church and to do those